Platform and Technology Capabilities

 November 19, 2018 - by Synoptek

 The number one rule for big data is: Store it somewhere safe.
 We’re over a decade into a stable internet, and mid-level and enterprise organizations are finally joining the early adopters in joining the cloud.
 Both its cost and scalability make storing your digital architectures in remote data centers via the internet an attractive solution for all business sizes.

-Colocation architecture is the latest trend in secure IT framework.
-A “colo” data center can be either a private or shared off-site third-party hosting service where companies store, run, and maintain hardware.
+Colocation architecture is the latest trend in a secure IT framework.
+A “colo” data center can be either a private or shared off-site third-party hosting service where companies store, run and maintain hardware.
 Enterprise and mid-level companies are relocating their servers, firewalls, and other equipment to these off-site locations.
 Let’s look into what’s driving this trend and how it can benefit your business.